Hamza Muwonge

-Hamza Mulindwa Muwonge (born 6 November 1982) is an Ugandan international footballer who plays for Bright Stars, as a goalkeeper.
+Hamza Mulindwa Muwonge (born 6 November 1982) is a Ugandan international footballer who plays for Bright Stars, as a goalkeeper.

 Career

 Born in Kampala, Muwonge has played club football for Ggaba United, Kampala United, Simba, Bunamwaya / Vipers, Thika United, and Bright Stars.

 He made his international debut for Uganda in 2007, and has appeared in FIFA World Cup qualifying matches for them.